jenschr/C3-tiny/README.md

 ## Arduino usage

-Select "ESP32C3 Dev Module" as the board and set "USB CDC on Boot to true.
+Select "ESP32C3 Dev Module" as the board and set "USB CDC on Boot" to true.
 The SHT31 sensor is on address 0x44 and you need to start I2C using pins 6 and 7 like this:

 `Wire.begin(6,7);`